-The DC circuit court struck a stinging blow to any thoughts about so called “Net Neutrality” when it overturned the FCC attempts to force Comcast the abide by its rules regarding internet access.
-The three judge panel ruled that the FCC does not have the authority to force Internet Service Providers (ISP) to give equal access to all its customers.
-In a nut shell, this means that companies like Comcast, ATT, Verizon, can filter search engine results and traffic, baning websites for no specific reasons.
+The DC circuit court struck a stinging blow to any thoughts about so-called “Net Neutrality” when it overturned the FCC’s attempts to force Comcast the abide by its rules regarding internet access.
+The three-judge panel ruled that the FCC does not have the authority to force Internet Service Providers (ISP) to give equal access to all its customers.
+In a nutshell, this means that companies like Comcast, ATT, and Verizon, can filter search engine results and traffic, baning websites for no specific reasons.

 Yet, radio listenership is still high.
-Radio’s saving grace is it is nearly universal, everyone has a radio, most households have four or five radios.
-The technology is time tested and it works well.
+Radio’s saving grace is it is nearly universal, everyone has a radio, and most households have four or five radios.
+The technology is time-tested and it works well.
 Almost every square mile of the US is covered by broadcast radio signals.
-Some areas are sparse, but there is at least one or two stations that come in.
-People are used to radio, there is no learning curve, no subscriber fees, no censorship from a huge faceless mega corporation.
+Some areas are sparse, but there are at least one or two stations that come in.
+People are used to radio, there is no learning curve, no subscriber fees, and no censorship from a huge faceless mega-corporation.
 Well, that last part is in theory, anyway.
-It is almost too much of a coincidence that mega corporations also own the majority of radio stations too.
+It is almost too much of a coincidence that mega-corporations also own the majority of radio stations too.

 Newspapers are struggling to stay afloat, even the once mighty New York Times has seen better days.

 That leaves us with Radio to fill in the role of un-censored informer.
 Can they?
 Will they?
 It would be a radical departure from the current course and only time will tell.